 If you’re considering storm windows vs replacement windows, you know there are many options.
 Both will increase the comfort and efficiency of your home or building.
 For replacement windows, there’s new construction and replication.
 For storm windows, there’s exterior and interior storm windows.

-When looking at storm windows vs replacement windows, you want an upgrade from what you already have.
+When looking at storm windows or window inserts vs full replacement, you want an upgrade from what you already have.
 You want to reduce noise and drafts, increase energy savings and ease of care.
 You’ll also want to think about how it will affect the appearance of your home and whether you want to be able to open your windows.
 We’ll cover all of that in this comparison.

 Both replacement windows and storm windows are available in a variety of construction types.
 This is a huge benefit for both, but it also mean there’s an overwhelming amount of information to wade through.
 If this is your main concern, we have an entire blog regarding construction of storm windows vs replacement windows.